larycoder/internship/docs/report.md

 The Unreal Engine is a game engine developed by Epic Games, first showcased in the 1998 first-person shooter game Unreal.
 Although initially developed for first-person shooters, it has been successfully used in a variety of other genres, including platformers, fighting games, MMORPGs, and other RPGs.
 With its code written in C++, the Unreal Engine features a high degree of portability and is a tool used by many game developers today, with it being source-available.
 The engine can be used to create three-dimensional, two-dimensional, virtual reality, and augmented reality games, as well as simulations and other experiences.

-This is the main program that I use to create a virtual world.
+This is the main program which is used to create a virtual world.

 ## 3.2 Materials